oreillyross/coding-patterns/README.md

     - opposite direction (used for Two sum sorted)
     - sliding window (used for Longest substring without repeating characters)

+Two pointers often allows us to move from the brute force solution of nested for...loops O(n^2) to a more efficient linear time complexity of O(n) passing only once through iterable data structure.

 #### Floyds cycle finding algorithm